Tams03/CS-Projects/YouTube-Companion/README.md

 ## Overview

 YouTube Companion is a Python tool that retrieves, compares, and analyzes YouTube channel data.
-It helps users quickly gain insights into channel performance, compare multiple channels, and receive personalized channel recommendations.
+It helps users quickly gain insights into channel performance, compare multiple channels, and receive personalized channel recommendations — all **without needing to know how to code**.
-The project was fully implemented solo, showcasing end-to-end design, coding, and problem-solving skills.

 ---